 Many community advocates fly in one year what others will not in their entire lifetime.
 And they are paid to do so in the name of green business, health business, and community service.
 I believe the long-lived tension and any confusion can be resolved when the abstraction 'environment' is clearly portrayed as community, grounding empathy in the stories of those exploited, displaced, and murdered in the process of material and fuels extraction.
 The real concern, the concern that my heart comprehends, is not CO2 level.
 Rather, the real concern is whether offspring of all walks are safe as can be, whether they can access healthy water and basic physical/emotional sustenance.

 I don't know the answer to this conundrum, though I have learned from experience that rigidity leads to a quick death.
 So within the overarching bend of frugality, I recommend fluidity and spontaneity even when that means flying to a conference.
 I have my opinions on what is helpful communication and what is not.
 And, I don't know what will ultimately tip the scales.
 Part of me believes the scales are already tipped in a very generous and harmonious direction.
 We are, in this moment, simply experiencing the fallout of an era that was not so generous.

 I am as uninterested in telling others what they should do as I am in judging what they are or are not doing.
 For my own part, I want to lead, if I do, by example.
 I want my words to have meaning.
 I desire integrity.
 I desire integrity while existing within what is now a global market place that, so far, lacks integrity.
-The way I know to do my part in bringing this market place to integrity is to do my very best in maintaining my own.
+The way I know to do my part in bringing this market place to integrity is to do my very best to maintain my own.

 One finger pointing out